 How long from SE London?
 Train time from Peckham Rye station (to Otford on Thameslink line via Crofton Pk and Bromley South): 45-50 minutes.
 Don’t buy a ticket to Oxford or Oxted by mistake!
+THERE IS NO SUNDAY SERVICE FROM KEMSING (but Bank Holiday services do operate).

 What will I see?: Views across the Vale of Holmesdale to Chevening, Brasted, Sevenoaks, Ightham, the Greensand Ridge and Gover Hill.
 17th-century St Clere house and parkland.
 Lots of chalk downs wildflowers and woodland, wheat fields, Kemsing Down SSSI.